avianey/facebook-api-android-maven/README.md

 </dependency>
 ```

-If you want to use a different version for the android-support-v4 dependency you just have to exclude the import like this :
+If you want to use a newer version of the android-support-v4 dependency, exclude the old one with this line :

 ```xml
 <dependency>